hashicorp/consul/website/source/docs/connect/index.html.md

 ## Multi-Datacenter

-The OSS version of Connect only works for service-to-service connections within a single Consul datacenter.
+Using Connect for service-to-service communications across multiple datacenters requires Consul Enterprise.
+Open Source Consul only works for service-to-service connections within a single datacenter. single Consul datacenter.
 Connect may be enabled on multiple Consul datacenters, but only services within the same datacenters can establish Connect-based connections.
 In this version, CA configurations and intentions are both local